scribe-security/docs/docs/integrating-scribe/valint/getting-started-valint.md

 Images are a very common artifact for many supply chains, from the actual application release to build/test environments run by supply chains.

-Image formats supported are currently docker manifest v2 and OCI. <br />
+Image formats supported are currently docker manifest v2 and OCI.

 Image sources supported are docker-daemon, image archives and direct registry access.

 > By default the target search scheme assumes Docker daemon but falls back to registry when not found.